OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 This [video](https://www.youtube.com/watch?v=2oxuvwRuQNM&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=6) explains how to use the PCB editor.

+Before opening the PCB editor I changed the value of the capacitor and the resistor by clicking on each of these element and then clicking on the symbol for Properties.
+Another way to open the Properties manager is to right click on an element and choose the Properties manager from the list.
+The third way is simply to write the letter E and the fourth way is to double click on the text.
+ I changed the value of the Capacitor from C_1206 to 1 uF, the value of the Resistor from R-1206 to 1k.
+Then I opened the PCB Editor by clicking on the symbol for it in the top bar.

+ To fetch the elements from the Schematic Editor I clicked on **Update PCB Editor from Schematic**.
+Then a window popped up and I clicked on the Update PCB button.

+ In the PCB Editor you can see different layers at the right side of the window.
+I was working with the top layer of the electric board and therefore I chose the F.Cu, or in other words; the front of the copper plate.
+Then I could hide the view of the backside by clicking on the **eye** in front of B.Cu.

 In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he adds 3D model to his PCB and uses the 3D viewer.

  [Here](https://www.youtube.com/watch?v=Tq6v1HqWmm0&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=8) he shows how to use Design Rule Checker and Inkscape.